 Dirty & Broken Flame Sensors

 The flame sensor in a gas furnace is engineered to detect flames.
 If the sensor does not sense flames, it will close the gas valve and deactivate the furnace to prevent a gas leak in your house.
-If your furnace is activating and deactivating every couple of minutes, it’s important to perform an inspection of the flame sensor.
+If your furnace is activating and deactivating every couple of minutes, it’s important to hire a professional to perform an inspection of the flame sensor.
 Our team offers heating repair services and have the tools necessary to fix your flame sensor.